NativeScript/docs-v7/ui/action-bar.md

 ## iOS Specifics

-The default text of the button is the title of the previous page, you can change it by setting the `text` property as shown in the example above.
+The default text of the button is the title of the previous page; you can change it by setting the `text` property as shown in the example `Setting the Text Title`.
 In iOS, the back button is used explicitly for navigation.
 It navigates to the previous page and you cannot handle the `tap` event to override this behavior.

-If you want to place a button on the left side of the `ActionBar` and handle the tap event (e.g. show slide-out), you can use `ActionItem` with `ios.position="left"`.
+If you want to place a button on the left side of the `ActionBar` and handle the tap event (e.g., show slide-out), you can use `ActionItem` with `ios.position="left"`.

 ## Android Specifics

 In Android, you cannot set text inside the navigation button.
-You can use the `icon` property to set an image (e.g. `~\images\nav-image.png` or `res:\\ic_nav`).
+You can use the `icon` property to set an image (e.g., `~\images\nav-image.png` or `res:\\ic_nav`).
 You can use `android.systemIcon` to set one of the system icons available in Android.

 # Action Items